inspirer/textmapper/documentation.md

 The generated parser is a [shift-reduce parser](http://en.wikipedia.org/wiki/Shift-reduce_parser).
 It builds a parse tree from the leaves upwards by scanning the input left-to-right.
 The processed part of the input is stored as a set of partially parsed trees in a stack.
 Initially the stack (called the parsing stack) is empty, and in the end it contains the only parse tree for the whole input (if parsing succeeded).
 The stack is also used to maintain the associated attributes for each symbol (like values and locations).
 The parser proceeds step-by-step by applying one of two simple actions:

 **Shift** takes the next token from the input stream and pushes it onto the parsing stack.
+Shifting is only valid if the augmented parsing stack is a prefix of one of the production rules.

 **Reduce** takes a rule index as an argument and expects that the top N symbols of the stack form the right-hand side of the rule.
 These N symbols are then replaced with the rule's left-hand nonterminal.
 The reduction process also includes computing the associated attributes for this nonterminal (e.g. executing semantic actions).

+At any step, either a shift or a single reduce is possible, any ambiguities are caught during compilation, see below.

 The following example shows the parsing steps for the variable declaration construct, which is common to many languages.